 Sierra Nevada Mountains

-Ansel Adams’ photographs recorded what many of the National Parks were like before tourism.
+Ansel Adams’s photographs recorded what many of the national parks were like before tourism.
 His photograph of the Grand Tetons and the Snake River was one of 115 images chosen to grace the Voyager spacecraft in an effort to share information about life on Earth with a possible alien civilization.
-He died on April 22, 1984 in Monterey, California.
+He died on April 22, 1984, in Monterey, California.